 Constantine seemed puzzled.

-“Then why don’t they just play dice or backgammon?”
+“Then why don’t they quit football and instead wager over dice or backgammon?”

-“Yea, you’re right.
+“Yea, I see your point.
 But everyday life is a lot less physical these days.
 Most of us don’t battle or work the land or anything like that, so we battle for sport.
-But everyone gets caught up in it because there’s a lot at stake.”
+But everyone gets caught up in it because it is entertaining to watch and there’s a lot at stake.”

 “They have no loyalties or unified cause?”

 “Well not really.
-We don’t have a school belief or religion.
-People are free to believe and practice what they want.
-No state religion, Constantine.
-Since your time we have found out that it makes people ugly and even worse, greatly cheapens the religion.
+School districts are a state entity and therefore very seldom have meaningful core convictions.
+People are free to believe and practice what they want, and there’s no state religion..
+Since your time we have found out that this cheapens the religion and sooner than later turns into an ugly mess.
 All this freedom is great, but it comes at a cost.
 We have to put up with a lot of stupid ideas, but they always seem to contain a few good ideas.

 “So the Christians have a team and get along well with each other but not others.”

 “Well, you would think.
-But not exactly.
-We have denominations.”
+But that’s not the case.
+We have denominations.
+And I’ve played in a church softball league.”

 “I know.
 Sometimes it doesn’t make a lot of sense.”

-After a few moments of silence, Constantine asked, “Do your more mature, absolute best gladiators,…er, football players have unified beliefs and vision?
+After a few moments of silence, Constantine asked, “Do your absolute best gladiators,…er, football players have unified beliefs and vision?

 At the end of halfime, the home team played the classic song Sweet Caroline over the loudspeakers.

 Constantine chuckled.
-He was beginning to fade and I could tell that our time was drawing to a close.
+He was beginning to fade.
+Our time must be drawing to a close.

 “Well maybe you should get a king or queen that you all believe in.”